10 Tips for Effective Communication With Spouse in Quarantine

 Now is not the time to hide anything from your partner.

-Communicate frequently, openly, and honestly with each other about what you need and how you’re feeling.
-If you need some space, say so; if you’re feeling scared, tell your spouse; if you’re upset, let them know.
+B. If you need some space, say so; if you’re feeling scared, tell your spouse; if you’re upset, let them know.

 Check-in with each other on a deeper level, “how are you really”, at least once a day.

 So, why is effective communication important?

 Because, it’s easy to let resentment build when you’re staying home together, so if you feel annoyed or hurt by your spouse’s actions, be quick to communicate that (using “I” statements) and talk it out.

 2. Keep dating